Do Narcissists Enjoy Kissing?

 “Maybe if I just show a little more affection, we can get back to those amazing early days,” you think.

-You see, narcissists don’t actually enjoy kissing for the pleasure and emotional connection it garners in a loving, reciprocal relationship.
+You see, narcissists don’t enjoy kissing for the pleasure and emotional connection it garners within a loving, reciprocal relationship.
 Unless there’s something in it for them, they find it unnecessary (and even uncomfortable).

 The very nature of narcissism means that they outright avoid and repel their feelings, emotions and vulnerabilities, which can be unsuspectingly brought to the surface with intense kissing.